vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Cattle_</sub><br>
+<sub>_The Cow_</sub><br>
-**Surah Al-An'am** (6: 124)
+**Surah Al-Baqarah** (2: 198)

-> Whenever a sign comes to them, they say, “We will never believe until we receive what Allah’s messengers received.”
-Allah knows best where to place His message.
-The wicked will soon be overwhelmed by humiliation from Allah and a severe punishment for their evil plots.
+> There is no blame on you for seeking the bounty of your Lord ˹during this journey˺.
+When you return from ’Arafât, praise Allah near the sacred place and praise Him for having guided you, for surely before this ˹guidance˺ you were astray.

-— Dhu al-Hijjah 23, 1445H
+— Dhu al-Hijjah 24, 1445H
 <!-- AYAHADAY:END -->

 <br>